 Jesus brings a righteousness that is better than that offered by any of these human strivings, because his righteousness is different in every sense from what the law of Moses and the prophets of the Old Testament were able to say.
 Certainly the law and the prophets contain a revelation of God’s being and God’s will.
-Jesus does not wish in any way to undo or obscure this incorruptible clarity.
-If anyone were to act in opposition to God’s clear and definite will in a way that confuses and breaks down these moral commands and prohibitions, he would be sinning against something sacred that God has laid in the human conscience.
+Jesus does not wish in any way to undo or obscure this incorruptible clarity (Matt.
+5:17).
+If anyone were to act in opposition to God’s clear and definite will in a way that confuses and breaks down these moral commands and prohibitions, that person would be sinning against something sacred that God has laid in the human conscience.
 If people were to lose this sacred thing, they would no longer have any refuge or security when the sinister powers of lying and deceit, of hate and greed, hound them from one situation to another until finally they would plunge into the abyss.

 This new righteousness is unconquerable, because it is God’s goodness itself.
 It can be neither weakened nor changed, for it is the manifestation of a life energy that seeks to unfold everywhere and to be applied to every area of life.
 This justice is goodness itself, because God is good.
 His goodness is love; his righteousness reveals all the powers of his love.
 Any attempt to be righteous on the basis of legal regulations, principles, or traditions is doomed to failure from the outset.
 For that kind of righteousness could never be bursting, overflowing life.
 It could never produce anything more than laborious effort, a forcing oneself into a corset of forms that do not spring from one’s inner being.